-The Copeland Risk Managed Dividend Growth Fund, the Copeland International Risk Managed Dividend Growth Fund and Copeland SMID Cap Dividend Growth Fund (each a "Fund" and collectively, the "Funds") are each a diversified series of Copeland Trust, a Delaware statutory trust organized on September 10, 2010 (the "Trust").
+The Copeland SMID Cap Dividend Growth Fund, Copeland Dividend Growth Fund and Copeland International Small Cap Fund (each a "Fund" and collectively, the "Funds") are each a diversified series of Copeland Trust, a Delaware statutory trust organized on September 10, 2010 (the "Trust").
 The Trust is registered as an open-end management investment company.
 The Trust is governed by its Board of Trustees (the "Board" or "Trustees").